iniverman/barley-variant-calling/README.md

 Please take into account that the name of this enviroment is for this example and you can change it, also you should check https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html for a proper tutorial on how to use snakemake.

-As we will need the gatk and picard tools we are going to download them:
+Now we are going to download and move to the working directory the gatk and picard tools:

-1 - For gatk go to https://github.com/broadinstitute/gatk/releases and download release: gatk-4.5.0.0.zip (if its not the version 4.5.0.0 program will not work.
+1 - For gatk go to https://github.com/broadinstitute/gatk/releases and download release: gatk-4.5.0.0.zip (if it's not the version 4.5.0.0 , the program will not     work).

 2 - For picard go to https://broadinstitute.github.io/picard/.
-Then in that page in the top right click on Latest Jar Release.
+Then ,in that page, in the top right ,click on Latest Jar Release.
 Finally scroll down in the new       window and download picard.jar.

-3 - Copy both of the downloads to the folder barley variant calling that have been created by coping this repository.
+3 - Copy both of the downloads to the folder 'barley variant calling' that have been created by cloning this repository.
 Both of the programs must be in the same      folder as the snakefile.

-Finally we are going to install freebayes:
+Now we are going to install freebayes.

-once you have installed conda,and you have the enviroment active you can use :
+Once you have installed conda,and you have the enviroment active you can use :

 ```
 conda install bioconda::freebayes
 ```
+to directly install freebayes

 You can check the documentation for freebayes in https://github.com/freebayes/freebayes

+## Variant Calling

+### Considerations before starting
-Before starting you need to see the config file and change the parts you need to use it with your own data, for example changing the name of the working directory or the name of the samples.
+Please, check the config file in the config folder and change the appropriate parts to use it with your own data, for example changing the name of the working directory or the name of the samples.
 The samples must be in the data/samples folder, and the genome, in the data folder.

-## Variant Calling

-Please, see that along all the work we will be using this {} keys.
+See that along all the work we will be using this {} keys.
 In bash, it allows to exeute independently the thing inside that are separated by ','.
-For example if we have  {a,b}.vcf there are a.vcf and b.vcf.
+For example if we have {a,b}.vcf it means a.vcf and b.vcf.

+Also the code below is written so it works with the samples in this repository, if you use other data you need to change the name in some parts of the cose.
+For example if you see A_1_20, and you use other samples, when you copy the code you need to change the names to use the name of your samples.

 The steps to do out variant calling are: